Updated April 19, 2024, at 1:13 PM

 Business owners always seek ways to create multiple streams of income—it’s just good practice.
 The same now goes for marketing funnels.
 No longer will financial firms rely only on college workshops, seminars, or digital campaigns alone.

 Marketing is a 360-degree process.
-COVID-19 forced us to go digital, but many will let that fade as traditional marketing efforts come back online.
+COVID-19 forced us to go digital, and now it’s here to stay.
 Marketing is interconnected and has a multiplying effect the more you do it.
-Yes, continue to have your workshops and coordinate these efforts with social media activity, podcasting, webinars, and print.
+Yes, continue to have your workshops and coordinate these efforts with social media, podcasting, webinars, and print.

 Think of marketing like fishing: when you only use worms, you have but one source to land a catch.
 However, if you have multiple lines in the water, one with live bait and others with a spoon, spinner, and crankbait, you’re going to attract some fish.
 You won’t know which will work on any given day, but you will surely find success with one of the lures.